 If your comment does not immediately appear on the site after posting, it may have been flagged for review.
-There are a number of things which will get your comment flagged for review, we ask that you please keep that in mind before resubmitting the comment multiple times or contacting us about it.
+There are a number of things that will get your comment flagged for review, we ask that you please keep that in mind before resubmitting the comment multiple times or contacting us about it.

 - Use of any of the curse words and/or slurs we have on our blacklist will automatically flag a comment so it won’t appear on our site.
 Sometimes these words are used as part of a good discussion, these comments will be approved by a moderator when appropriate.